OtmaneDaoudi/airflow-example/README.md

 # Overview
-This demo aims to showcase the general workflow of creating DAGs in Apache airflow by making a simple ETL data pipeline that extracts a CSV file containing user data, hashs the passwords, and loads the result in an SQLite database.
+This demo aims to showcase the general workflow of creating DAGs in Apache airflow by making a simple ETL data pipeline that extracts a CSV file containing user data, hashes the passwords, and loads the result into an SQLite database.

 # Getting Started
 1. Create a new Google Cloud project.